s3724447/PP1-baxter/README.md

-# baxter-mobility-base-simdemo
+# baxter-mobility-base-simdemo (vxlab-blue branch)
-ROS Sim for Baxter + mobility base in VXLab
+ROS Sim for Rosie (Baxter + Dataspeed Mobility Base) and Blue (MIR100) in VXLab, with experimental navigation + computer vision (Alvar).

 https://youtu.be/U0TmnjHC2r8

-Requires install of docker-ce on your platform to build and run container.

-Experimental navigation + computer vision stack on "navigation" branch.

-Build config:
+Pre: docker-ce, docker-compose

-(optionally, set 02proxy to point to a nearby apt-cacher-ng proxy)
+Optionally: edit 02proxy to point to a nearby Debian apt-cacher-ng proxy

 Build using: